SD › Best Time to Visit Germany

 Germany in January

-New Year’s Day – January 1 is a national holiday in Germany.
+- New Year’s Day – January 1 is a national holiday in Germany.
 Many businesses will be closed, and locals often spend the day with family and/or recovering from the celebration the night before.
-Some start the new year in a different way, with Berlin hosting its New Year’s Run that starts at the iconic Brandenburg Gate and travelers for 4 kilometers, passing many of the city’s most famous sights.
+Some start the new year in a different way, with Berlin hosting its New Year’s Run that starts at the iconic Brandenburg Gate and travels for 4 kilometers, passing many of the city’s most famous sights.

-Bavarian Sledding Championships – For three days over the first weekend in January, visitors can watch thrilling sled races in the snow in Garmisch-Partenkirchen.
+- Bavarian Sledding Championships – For three days over the first weekend in January, visitors can watch thrilling sled races in the snow in Garmisch-Partenkirchen.
 Semi-pro teams of four whizz down the mountain in traditional wood horn sleds in a race to the finish.

-Three Kings Day – January 6, known as Three Kings Day or Epiphany, is a national holiday in Bavaria, Saxony-Anhalt and Baden-Wuerttemberg.
+- Three Kings Day – January 6, known as Three Kings Day or Epiphany, is a national holiday in Bavaria, Saxony-Anhalt, and Baden-Wüerttemberg.
 This is when you might see children going door-to-door dressed as the Three Kings, caroling and collecting money for charity.
 Festivities begin the day before, with friends and family gathering to welcome the new year with bockbier and many attend church services that often include a Christmas story play with manger scenes.

-Cologne Music Week – For a week in mid-January at four different locations in Cologne, more than 50 musical acts will be hosted.
+- Cologne Music Week – For a week in mid-January at four different locations in Cologne, more than 50 musical acts will be hosted.

 Germany in February

-Semper Opera Ball – In Dresden, this ball held in early February includes live performances and dancing, with an opening act that presents 100 debutantes from across the country.
+- Semper Opera Ball – In Dresden, this ball held in early February includes live performances and dancing, with an opening act that presents 100 debutantes from across the country.
 You can join the thousands of guests who don their finest gowns and tuxedos for waltzing under the stars at the open-air ball on the historic square just outside the Opera building.

-Valentine’s Day – February 14th is a day of romance in Germany, celebrating Valentine’s day with many restaurants across the country offering special dinners, and as they do in the U.S. and other places around the world, cards are often exchanged while flowers, chocolates and other small gifts are given between romantic partners.
+- Valentine’s Day – February 14th is a day of romance in Germany, celebrating Valentine’s day with many restaurants across the country offering special dinners and as they do in the U.S. and other places around the world, cards are often exchanged while flowers, chocolates and other small gifts are given between romantic partners.

 Germany in March

-Kurt Weill Music Festival – This festival in Dessau, the birthplace of composer Kurt Weill, known for his “Three Penny Opera” celebrates his music with this festival that runs for over two weeks over the first half of March at the Anhaltisches Theater.
+- Kurt Weill Music Festival – This festival in Dessau, the birthplace of composer Kurt Weill, known for his “Three Penny Opera” celebrates his music with this festival that runs for over two weeks over the first half of March at the Anhaltisches Theater.

-St. Patrick’s Day – The Irish national holiday, officially March 17 although festivities may take place over the weekend closest to it, is celebrated in many countries around the world.
-There will be parties, live concerts and other events in Irish pubs in many cities throughout Germany, although Berlin and Munich tend to have the biggest.
+- St. Patrick’s Day – The Irish national holiday, officially March 17 although festivities may take place over the weekend closest to it, is celebrated in many countries around the world.
+There will be parties, live concerts, and other events in Irish pubs in many cities throughout Germany, although Berlin and Munich tend to have the biggest.
 These cities also throw large parades, with Berlin’s including thousands of people that march through the streets in green playing bagpipes and other instruments.

-Starkbierfest – Also known as the Strong Beer Festival, this three-week event in Munich takes place in early spring, typically over the second half of March and into early April.
-There will be plenty of tasty brews, drinking songs, dancing on tables, amusement rides, culinary delights and plenty of lederhosen, celebrating Bavarian culture.
+- Starkbierfest – Also known as the Strong Beer Festival, this three-week event in Munich takes place in early spring, typically over the second half of March and into early April.
+There will be plenty of tasty brews, drinking songs, dancing on tables, amusement rides, culinary delights, and plenty of lederhosen, celebrating Bavarian culture.

-Cologne Literature Festival – This international literature festival brings renowned authors from around the world in every genre to Cologne, with as many as 175 events and a separate children’s program hosted at multiple venues.
+- Cologne Literature Festival – This international literature festival brings renowned authors from around the world in every genre to Cologne, with as many as 175 events and a separate children’s program hosted at multiple venues.
 It’s famous for its unusual locations, like a ship where you can listen to poetry or the police headquarters where you can hear crime stories.
 It takes place for about two weeks starting in mid-March.

 Germany in April

-Walpurgis Night – Throughout Germany, Walpurgis Night, April 30, is the time for witches, as German folklore says.
+- Walpurgis Night – Throughout Germany, Walpurgis Night, April 30, is the time for witches, as German folklore says.
 It’s the night when they fly to the Harz Mountains for a spring celebration.
-Although today, it’s generally just a good excuse to party, with nighttime parades, dancing, music and bonfires.
+Although today, it’s generally just a good excuse to party, with nighttime parades, dancing, music, and bonfires.

 Germany in May

-May Day – May 1 is May Day, a public holiday which also celebrates Labor Day or Tag der Arbeit.
+- May Day – May 1 is May Day, a public holiday which also celebrates Labor Day or Tag der Arbeit.
 It’s celebrated throughout the country in various ways with families often enjoying the day off for picnics in the park.
-In Bavaria, entire villages may be seen combing together to raise the traditional maypole with carved figures and colorful ribbons.
+In Bavaria, entire villages may be seen coming together to raise the traditional maypole with carved figures and colorful ribbons.
 In big cities like Hamburg and Berlin, there may be protests.